I'm a member

 HIV tropism testing can determine the predominant coreceptor protein used by HIV to infect target cells.
 Tropism testing can help select patients for treatment with HIV coreceptor antagonists, such as maraviroc, which block specific coreceptor proteins.

 Other HIV coreceptor antagonists are in the drug development pipeline.
 Cenicriviroc (Tobira Therapeutics) is a small-molecule antagonist of both CCR5 and CCR2, a receptor involved in a number of inflammatory diseases, that is currently being investigated for treatment of CCR5-tropic HIV.
+In January 2015, cenicriviroc was granted fast track designation by FDA for the treatment of nonalcoholic steatohepatitis in patients with liver fibrosis, but the drug does not yet have FDA approval.

 POLICYHIV tropism testing with either the phenotypic assay or V3 population genotyping may be considered medically necessary for selecting patients for treatment with HIV co-receptor antagonists such as maraviroc when there is an immediate plan to prescribe a coreceptor antagonist.
-Patients indicated for testing:

 HIV tropism testing without immediate plans to prescribe HIV co-receptor antagonists such as maraviroc is not medically necessary.